avengers-p11/Documentation/Application CI Design/Sonarqube/HA/README.md

 ## Why High Availability?
 SonarQube high availability is a feature of the Data Center Edition that allows a SonarQube instance to stay operational even if a node in the cluster fails or crashes.

-# Why High Availability is Necessary for SonarQube

 | **Reason**                          | **Description**                                                                                  |
 |-------------------------------------|--------------------------------------------------------------------------------------------------|
 | **Eliminate Downtime**    | Ensures SonarQube remains operational with minimal or no interruptions.                          |